Skip to main content

 Maternity Leave

-• Maternity leave is paid at 85% of salary by the government.
+• Maternity leave is generally paid at 85% of the calculation base through the social insurance system.

 Paternity Leave

-• Fathers are entitled to five days of paternity leave, and an additional five days can be granted for taking a child care course or having medical expertise in child care.
+• Fathers are entitled to 10 working days of paternity leave, and an additional 5 working days can be granted if the father has completed a childcare course.

-• Paternity leave is paid at 100% by the employer.
+• Paternity leave is paid by the employer.

 Parental Leave